Celtic Warriors: Aftermath

 With the demise of the club, players' contracts were effectively torn up as they were pushed around to fill positions in the other four regional sides.
 A number simply chose to turn their back on the Welsh game and moved to teams in England and France.
 This left the ex-Warriors' fans feeling alienated from the professional game.

 Bridgend RFC fans eventually warmed to the Ospreys, the pro team that took over the development pathway that included Bridgend RFC.
-In the 2025-25 United Rugby Championship season, the Ospreys are playing their home games at the Brewery Field while St Helens Rugby and Cricket Ground in Swansea is redeveloped.
-Most Pontypridd RFC have refused to engage with Cardiff Rugby, the team that oversees that development pathway in which Pontypridd is located, due to a feeling that the clubs should be equals.
+In the 2025–26 United Rugby Championship season, the Ospreys played their home games at the Brewery Field while St Helens Rugby and Cricket Ground in Swansea is redeveloped.
+Most Pontypridd RFC supporters have refused to engage with Cardiff Rugby, the team that oversees that development pathway in which Pontypridd is located, due to a feeling that the clubs should be equals.

 Bridgend RFC currently play in the semi-professional Super Rygbi Cymru, the second highest level of rugby in Wales.
 Pontypridd RFC play one level lower in the Welsh Premier Division, but hope to move up a level to join the SRC in the future.

 In the aftermath of the demise of the Warriors, a new rugby league club Celtic Crusaders was formed and played at Brewery Field.
 They were funded by Leighton Samuel, who claimed that they were the reincarnation of the Warriors franchise.
 The club lasted four seasons in Bridgend before relocating to Wrexham under new ownership.